R2-Router: A New Paradigm for LLM Routing with Reasoning: Dataset Construction: R2-Bench

 A key advantage of \textsc{R2-Bench} over prior single-response datasets is the ability to compute finer-grained Oracle performance.
 Given a trade-off coefficient $\lambda$, the Oracle selects the response that maximizes $(1-\lambda)Q-\lambda C$.
 On prior benchmarks, each LLM has only one response per query, so the Oracle can only select among LLMs.
 On \textsc{R2-Bench}, each LLM is represented as a quality-cost curve, enabling the Oracle to select across both LLMs and output lengths.

 Figure~\ref{f:oracle} compares Oracle performance on \textsc{R2-Bench} and SPROUT\footnote{ For fairness, we reconstructed SPROUT using the same LLM pool, judge model, queries, and ground truth answers as \textsc{R2-Bench}.} with three representative LLMs. \textsc{R2-Bench} surpasses SPROUT across all metrics: AUDC improves from $0.85$ to $0.98$, QNC decreases from $0.18$ to $0.04$, and Peak Quality increases from $0.90$ to $0.98$.
-This improvement comes from two sources: (i) per-LLM Oracle, where the Oracle selects the optimal cost for each LLM on the curve; and (ii) the improved per-LLM Oracle raises the overall upper bound, revealing the full potential of reasoning-capable routing.
+This improvement comes from two sources: (i) per-LLM Oracle, where the Oracle selects the optimal cost for each LLM on the curve; and (ii) the improved per-LLM Oracle raises the overall upper bound, revealing the full potential of reasoning-capable routing. \textsc{R2-Bench} and \textsc{R2-Router} are thus complementary: \textsc{R2-Bench} exposes the larger (LLM, budget) optimization space, while \textsc{R2-Router} is the mechanism that searches it.
+Neither alone yields the gain, as prior routers cannot exploit this space and the space does not exist in prior single-point datasets.